-Our kindergarten after school students have a separate classroom on the kindergarten wing with dedicated teachers to provide the most seamless transition to the Green Meadow school experience.
+Our kindergarten after school students have a separate classroom on the kindergarten wing with dedicated teachers to provide the most seamless transition to and from the Green Meadow school experience.
 They start the year with a focus on making and keeping friends and understanding the structure of after school.
-Our emphasis on participating in our community continues for grades 1 - 3.
+Our emphasis on participating in our community continues for grades 1-3.
 Students learn to respect and appreciate each other and to be present in each experience of the day.
-After School students in grades 2 - 3 participate in supervised homework every day, and each student's homework is checked for completion and accuracy by a teacher.
+After School students in grades 2-3 participate in supervised homework every day, and each student's homework is checked for completion and accuracy by a teacher.
 1st grade students also have a dedicated academic time practicing reading, writing, and social pragmatics skills.

-Before School is open from the first day of school (8/31/22 through the last day of school from 7:00 - 8:30 AM.
-After school is open from the first day of school for Grades 1 - 3 (8/31/22) through the second to last day of the school year from the end of the school day until 6:00 PM.
-Kindergarten students start Before and After School on 9/6/22.
+Before School is open from the first day of school 8/28/24 through the last day of school from 7:00 - 8:30 AM.
+After school is open from the first day of school for Grades K - 3 (8/28/24) through the last day of the school year from dismissal until 6:00 PM.
+The school year ends early for kindergarten students again for 24-25; therefore, BASEC will again be providing our K-Days full-day programming options.
 See our "Calendar" section below for more information.